Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation

 \subsubsection{Keypoints Loss}

-The keypoints loss is calculated as the sum of squared Euclidean distances between all corrected and ground truth keypoint pairs:
+The keypoints loss is calculated as the average of Euclidean distances between all corrected and ground truth keypoint pairs:

-This loss is especially useful in cases where the silhouette has no overlap with the mask.
-Even when the projection of the noisy configuration lies outside the \acrshort{fov}, keypoints can still be represented with negative coordinates for loss computation.
+This loss is useful when the silhouette has no overlap with the mask.
+Even in the extreme cases where the \acrshort{psm} configuration lies outside the \acrshort{fov}, keypoints can still be represented with negative coordinates for loss computation.